What is Baptism?

 How Do I Take This Step?

 We celebrate two Baptism Services a year–one in early May at Trinity Park Pavilion and one in the fall at Van Cliburn Hall.
 Several weeks before each, we have a Baptism Class where those interested have the opportunity to meet with pastors and deacons who will walk with you as you consider baptism.
 This class does not obligate you, but allows you to explore and learn the meaning of baptism.
-To get started in our baptism process please register for this class.

 If you have questions please email Daniel Reynolds.